michaelkosir/vault-agent-demo/README.md

 ## Overview
 This [image](https://hub.docker.com/r/kosir/vault-agent-demo) is a simple one click demo of HashiCorp Vault and Vault Agent.

+## Disclaimer
-It is by no means an example of a good production setup, as it violates the one process per container model.

-This image is meant for demos and proof of concepts showing how Vault Agent interacts with Vault, including rendering both static and dynamic secrets to a file.
+This repo is by no means an example of a good production setup, as it violates containerization best practices.
+This image is solely meant for demos and proof of concepts showing how Vault Agent interacts with Vault, including rendering both static and dynamic secrets to a file.

-This demo is geared towards Virtual Machine based use cases.\
+This demo is geared towards Virtual Machine based use cases. \
 If you are on Kubernetes or OpenShift, be sure checkout the following integration patterns:
 - [Vault Secrets Operator](https://developer.hashicorp.com/vault/docs/platform/k8s/vso)
 - [Vault Agent Injector](https://developer.hashicorp.com/vault/docs/platform/k8s/injector)